AbhinavA10/chatApp-Web/README.md

 # chatApp-Web
-chat app using socket.io and Express/Node.js
+Chat app using socket.io and Express/Node.js